Mathématique: Chapter 78

 “Fine.”

-In truth, beneath his surface-layer introspection he felt something he couldn’t put words to.
+But beneath Rush’s surface-layer introspection, he felt something he couldn’t put words to.
 A strange yearning for touch.
 For the curve of a naquadah arch under his fingers.
-For the warmth of his hand against conductive metal, no real barrier between him and a spinning ring of crystal.
+For the warmth of his hand against conductive metal, no barriers between him and a spinning ring of crystal.

-He wished Vala was here, doing something distracting.
+He wished Vala were here, doing something distracting.

-“Colonel,” Landry’s voice came over the room’s speaker system.
+“Colonel,” Landry’s voice crackled over the room’s speaker system.
 “You have a go.”

 “Circle up.”
 Young waved them in.